-Quick-relief inhalers like albuterol don't reduce lung swelling and should not be used in place of long-term treatment.
-A long-acting beta2-agonist may need to be added in more severe asthma.
+Quick-relief inhalers don't reduce lung swelling (inflammation) and should not be used in place of long-term, inhaled corticosteroid ("steroid") treatment.

 - These drugs block chemicals that cause inflammation and airway narrowing in asthma.
 They are taken in a pill form by mouth, not by inhalation.

 How Should I Use My Rescue Inhaler?

-- If you use the rescue inhaler more than two times a week, contact your prescriber; your asthma may not be well-controlled and you might need a medication change.
+- If you use the rescue inhaler more than two times a week, contact your prescriber; your asthma may not be well-controlled and you might need to add or change a medication.

 My Child is Having Trouble Using an Inhaler, What Should I Do?

-Children, especially those under 5 years of age, may need a spacer device or nebulizer to help with breathing in asthma medication.
-Spacer devices have a chamber that receives the aerosol before it is inhaled.
-Nebulizers convert medication into a fine mist breathing treatment to ease inhalation.
+Children, especially those under 5 years of age, may need to use a spacer device or nebulizer to help with the process of breathing in their asthma medication.
+The technique of using a metered-dose inhaler can be hard for small children to master.

-Spacers are portable, while nebulizers are available for home (electric) or portable (battery) use.
+- Spacers are portable, while nebulizers are available for home (electric) or portable (battery) use.